 Amazon is (perhaps controversially) another elegant example of this balance — its commitment to passing profits back to customers in the form of low prices gives it a strategic advantage almost impossible to crack (even when competitors attempt to temporarily take on losses), and this business model only remains sustainable as long as it is a market leader.
 Amazon has created a cycle in which it takes the lowest profits, so it can offer the lowest prices and attract the most customers, which keeps it alive despite having the lowest profits.
 Customer needs are met in the best way possible through a strategy that is incredibly difficult to replicate.

-These examples and the interplay between product and strategy that we see today is only the tip of the iceberg.
+These examples and the interplay between product and strategy that we see today are only the tip of the iceberg.
 Most modern companies still prefer—or excel—at one or the other, and the roles rarely speak, each often lacking an understanding or awareness of the other.
 Imagine how much more value we could create for businesses and customers alike if we changed that.